Thursday, April 30, 2026

 All five starters in Indianapolis on Monday night came to Michigan by way of the transfer portal: Yaxel Lendeborg from UAB, Morez Johnson Jr. from Illinois, Aday Mara from UCLA, and Elliot Cadeau from UNC.
 Nimari Burnett has been at Michigan for three whole years—he transferred out of Alabama in 2023.

-“When the Oklahoma City Thunder won the championship last year… I wasn’t judging them because Shai Alexander was drafted by the Clippers, or because they signed Isaiah Hartenstein as a free agent,” May told reporters Sunday.
+“When the Oklahoma City Thunder won the championship last year … I wasn’t judging them because Shai [Gilgeous-Alexander] was drafted by the Clippers, or because they signed Isaiah Hartenstein as a free agent,” Michigan head coach Dusty May told reporters Sunday.
 “I thought, wow, those guys played beautiful basketball, that’s a great team, that’s a real model for young players to watch.”

-Cadeau scored 19 and notched three rebounds, two assists, and two steals—and earned Most Outstanding Player of the Men’s NCAA Tournament.
+Cadeau scored 19 and notched 3 rebounds, 2 assists, and 2 steals—and earned Most Outstanding Player of the men’s NCAA tournament.
 Lendeborg, who was nursing an ankle injury sustained during the Final Four, scored 13.
-Johnson Jr. rounded out the top scorers with 12 points, 10 rebounds, and two blocks.
+Johnson rounded out the top scorers with 12 points, 10 rebounds, and 2 blocks.

 Roster Investment

-Michigan invested heavily in their men’s basketball program with a multimillion-dollar overhaul.
+Michigan invested heavily in its men’s basketball program with a multimillion-dollar overhaul.
 It spent just about $10 million on its roster, a source confirmed to FOS.

 Michigan is one of the most well-resourced athletic departments in the richest conference.
 Its projected budget for this year was $266 million, one of the highest in the country.
 May’s roster could have been one of the most expensive in the country.